IBM/vmwaas-terraform-examples/README.md

 ## Getting API end points and virtual data center details

-Use the IBM Cloud Console to create your VMware as a Service - single tenant instance and one or more virtual data centers.
-You can collect the API details and virtual data center IDs from the console, or you can alternatively use the attached `vmwaas.sh` script which will collect these values using API.
+Use the [IBM Cloud Console](http://cloud.ibm.com/vmware) to create your VMware as a Service - single tenant instance and one or more virtual data centers on it.
+Once deployed, you can collect the API details and virtual data center IDs from the Console, or you can alternatively use the attached `vmwaas.sh` shell script.
+It will collect these values using VMware as a Service API.

 Configure your region and API key with: